intrinio/java-sdk/docs/FilingApi.md

-    String query = "inflation"; // String | Search for notes that contain all or parts of this text LocalDate filingStartDate = null; // LocalDate | Limit search to filings on or after this date LocalDate filingEndDate = null; // LocalDate | Limit search to filings on or before this date BigDecimal pageSize = null; // BigDecimal | The number of results to return BigDecimal pageSize2 = null; // BigDecimal | The number of results to return
+    String query = "inflation"; // String | Search for notes that contain all or parts of this text LocalDate filingStartDate = null; // LocalDate | Limit search to filings on or after this date LocalDate filingEndDate = null; // LocalDate | Limit search to filings on or before this date Integer pageSize = 100; // Integer | The number of results to return Integer pageSize2 = 100; // Integer | The number of results to return

     try {
         ApiResponseFilingNotesSearch result = filingApi.searchNotes(query, filingStartDate, filingEndDate, pageSize, pageSize2);